Embodied Carbon and Glass

 Most of the embodied carbon in glass originates with the energy-intensive process of heating the melting furnace to 3,000 degrees Fahrenheit to convert a blend of silica, soda ash, dolomite, metal compounds and recycled cullet glass to flat glass.

-The processes of adding energy-efficient low-e coatings, tempering, laminating and fabricating flat glass into insulating glass units also contributes to the glass’s GWP – but to a lesser degree.
+The processes of adding energy-efficient low-e coatings, tempering, laminating and fabricating flat glass into insulating glass units also contribute to the glass’s GWP – but to a lesser degree.

-In fact, approximately 75% of the embodied carbon in an insulating glass unit (IGU) can be credited to the manufacturing of the flat glass lites.
-It is estimated that of an IGU’s remaining embodied carbon, 13% comes from heat strengthening or tempering the glass, 10% comes from the IGU fabrication process itself, and just 2% comes from the process of adding low-e coatings.
+In fact, approximately 75% of the embodied carbon in an insulating glass unit (IGU) can be credited to the manufacturing of flat glass lites.
+It is estimated that of an IGU’s remaining embodied carbon, 10% comes from the IGU fabrication process itself and just 15% comes from the process of adding low-e coatings and heat treatment processes.

 Reducing Embodied Carbon